LewisHaZ/CI_PP3_TTT/README.md

 - time - used to displayed delayed messages in the terminal

 #### Third Party Libraries
 - [colorama](https://pypi.org/project/colorama/) - JUSTIFICATION: I used this library to add color to the terminal and enhance user experience.
-I marked warning/error information with color red and user feedback with blue and green
+I marked warning/error information with color red and user feedback with blue and yellow
 - [email_validator](https://pypi.org/project/email-validator/) - JUSTIFICATION: I used this library to validate if user email input is of the form name@</span>example.com
 - [gspread](https://docs.gspread.org/en/latest/) - JUSTIFICATION: I used gspread to add and manipulate data in my Google spreadsheet and to interact with Google APIs
 - [google.oauth2.service_account](https://google-auth.readthedocs.io/en/master/) - JUSTIFICATION: module used to set up the authentification needed to access the Google API and connect my Service Account with the Credentials function.
 A creds.json file is created with all details the API needs to access the google account.
 In deployment to Render this information is stored in the config var section.